fyrox-book/fyrox-book.github.io/src/beginning/project_manager.md

 1. Project name.
 2. Full path to the project.
+3. Size of the project on disk.
-3. Version of the engine the project uses.
+4. Version of the engine the project uses.
-4. Code hot reloading marker.
+5. Code hot reloading marker.

 ## Project Management